Associate Professor and Consultant Colorectal Surgeon, Queen Elizabeth Hospital Birmingham

 United Kingdom

 Professor Bach is an associate Professor of colorectal surgery, section lead for surgery and clinical lead for the D3B [Drugs, Devices, Diagnostics & Biomarkers] clinical trials team at the Institute of Cancer and Genomic Sciences, University of Birmingham.
-He is chief investigator for MASTERY (a pan specialty robotics research network across the UK analysing robotic systems data from cancer surgeries)
+He is the chief investigator for MASTERY (a pan specialty robotics research network across the UK analysing robotic systems data from cancer surgeries).
+Prof. Bach has more than 60 published works in leading scientific journals and has received awards for his work in colorectal surgery.

 He was awarded a place on the Australian Colorectal Surgery Training Scheme in 2008 and spent 12 months working in Melbourne.
 At that time Australia was considered world-leading in minimally invasive abdominal and pelvic surgery and as a result, he was able to accrue extensive operative experience, performing in excess of 300 major colorectal procedures, a high proportion of which were minimally invasive.